scijs/ndarray-householder-qr/README.md

 ##### `triangularize( A, v )`
 Computes the in-place triangularization of A (which is then R), returning a sequence of packed Householder reflectors in v.
 There shouldn't be too many cases where you need to use v directly since the magic of the Householder QR factorization is that you can implicitly calculate both Q' * b and Q * x without ever explicitly construcing Q. v must be a one-dimensional vector with length at least `m*n-n*(n-1)/2`.

+##### `workVectorLength(m,n)`
+Returns the integer size of the required work vector to go along with m x n input matrix A. It's up to you to allocate a one-dimensional ndarray with this size and pass it to `triangularize`.
+This allows the Householder reflectors to be packed tightly without requiring as much as twice the required memory

 ##### `multByQ( v, n, x )`
 Compute the product Q * x in-place, replacing x with Q * x. v is the result of the Householder triangularization, n is the width of the original matrix.